Universal relations for rotating Boson Stars: Multipolar structure and global properties.

 where $h_n$ are particular functions, different for each harmonic index $n$.

-\paragraph*{Multipolar structure and global properties.---}
+\section{Multipolar structure and global properties.}

-In this section we derive the principal quantities which will enter into the (quasi) universal relation, i.e., the moment of inertia $I$ and the quadrupole moment $Q$.
+In this section we derive the principal quantities which constitute the universal relation, i.e., the moment of inertia $I$ and the quadrupole moment $Q$.
 This will require the multipole expansion.
-However, one should always remember that strictly speaking BSs are infinitely extended objects without any particular surface \cite{Liebling:2012fv}.
+Strictly speaking, however, BSs are infinitely extended objects without any particular surface \cite{Liebling:2012fv}.
 Simply, the scalar field extends to arbitrarily large distances.
 Following \cite{Delgado:2020udb}, we identify radii with the perimetral radius that contains $99\%$ of the BS matter.